 Students deepen their understanding of key critical and theoretical approaches in the study of the production, circulation and cultural reception of film and television.
 Modules explore the way in which film and television converge in the contemporary media landscape, the phenomena of transnational media flows, and the social significance of the culture industries and issues of representation.
 In German, students further develop language skills in preparation for the year abroad.
 Students also undertake more specialised academic work in literature, history, linguistics, politics and society from a wide choice of modules in German studies.

 Students will spend this year in Germany or Austria, on a programme of studies in a higher education institution, as an assistant in a school, or on a work placement.

 Final year students specialise in specific aspects of film and television studies by choosing from a range of advanced modules.
 These offer the possibility of investigating new and emerging areas of film and television studies concerning the production of texts, film-going and screen audiences.
 Students also write an independent research dissertation under staff supervision.
 In German, students develop the command of German to a high level and use it in increasingly sophisticated contexts.

 Alongside advanced language studies, students undertake optional modules drawn from the areas of literature, history, politics, society, media and linguistics.
 Students may also choose to write a dissertation on an aspect of German studies.

 See also the Department of German Studies.

-A levels: ABB/AAC, Evidence of modern foreign language ability, normally an A at GCSE
+A levels: ABB, Evidence of modern foreign language ability, normally an A at GCSE

 English language requirements